snak3bite/oraclephpwizard/README.md

 A Web-Based tool that creates the php code needed to connect to oracle procedures

 ## For who and why
-This is for you who write php pages connecting to oracle stored procedures and is sick of the tedius work writing the connections.
+This is for you who write php pages connecting to oracle stored procedures and are sick of the tedius work writing the connections.
 Oracle PHP Wizard let you concentrate on the fun stuff!

 ## How